- Google Chrome

 sudo apt-get install compizconfig-settings-manager compiz-plugins

 I simply don’t like the default Unity alt-tab application switcher.
 It may work for a lot of people, but it just slows me down.
-For me it’s faster to have a single application switcher that cycles through all open windows, possibly withing one desktop, but I’m not sure about that.
+For me it’s faster to have a single application switcher that cycles through all open windows, possibly within one desktop, but I’m not sure about that.
 I am really not compatible with the default unity switcher that groups windows, for example terminals, together so when hitting alt-tab you can’t (in an effective way) switch between terminals.
 Having a different key combo for that slows my brain down. […] Open compizconfig-settings-manager with alt-F2, type ccsm.

 Scroll down to “Ubuntu Unity Plugin”.
 Choose the tab “Switcher”.
 Disable the alt-tab and shift-alt-tab key bindings. (“Key to start the switcher” and “Key to switch to the previous window in the Switcher”.
 Click the “Back” button.